 Brown Resolution appreciates your interest in our services and hopes that our website’s information is helpful to you.
 This notice helps avoid misunderstandings about Brown Resolution’s website, advertising, and services.

 Use this site for informational purposes, not legal advice.
-This site does not form an attorney/client relationship with Brown Resolution PLLC or James Fearon Brown, Esq.
+This site does not form an attorney/client relationship with Brown Resolution LLC or James Fearon Brown, Esq.

 We respect and understand that your privacy is important to you.
 If you contact us, please remember that email is not a completely confidential method of communication.
 We will not release any information about you (including your email address) to any third party except (1) with your consent, (2) as required by law, or (3) to protect this website or our computers against electronic attacks.

 Portions of this website may contain what is considered Attorney Advertising under certain rules of professional conduct, and prior results are not guarantees of future outcomes.